Electronic Payment Authorization (EPA)

 - From the ACH Direct Main Menu, click EPA.
 Select Authorizations.

-- To remove, select the desired authorization and click Delete.
+- To remove, select the desired authorization using radio button and click Delete.

 - Click OK to delete the authorization.